nsaylan/Cohort-19/devops/hands-on/Terraform/S4_terraform-04_Modules_Import/README.md

 ## Part 2 - Terraform Import

-- Terraform is able to import existing infrastructure.
+- Terraform can import existing infrastructure.

-- In this example, we have 1 ubuntu EC2 instance in our AWS account and we want to import this resource to our infrastructure.
+- In this example, we have 1 Ubuntu EC2 instance in our AWS account, and we want to import this resource to our infrastructure.

 - Bringing existing infrastructure under Terraform's control involves five main steps:

   1. Identify the existing infrastructure to be imported.
-  2. Write Terraform configuration that matches that infrastructure.
+  2. Write a Terraform configuration that matches that infrastructure.
   3. Import infrastructure into your Terraform state.
   4. Review the Terraform plan to ensure the configuration matches the expected state and infrastructure.
   5. Apply the configuration to update your Terraform state.

-- First, go to the AWS console and create an EC2 instance ami is `Ubuntu 24.04` and tag is `Name=ubuntu-24.04`.
+- First, go to the AWS console and create an EC2 instance ami is `Ubuntu 24.04` and tag it as `Name=ubuntu-24.04`.

-- Create a folder name `terraform-import` and enter the directory.
+- Create a folder named `terraform-import` and enter the directory.

 ```bash
 cd && mkdir terraform-import && cd terraform-import
 ```

-- Create a file name `main.tf`.
-Add the followings according to the existing resource.
+- Create a file named `main.tf`.
+Add the following according to the existing resource.

 ```
 vim main.tf